kurtshuler/homelab-docs/docs/nut-ups-monitor/nut-general-install-guide.md

 1. My main source is Techno Tim's excellent [Network UPS Tools (NUT) Ultimate Guide](https://technotim.live/posts/NUT-server-guide/){:target="_blank"} and video.

 2. I used the [NUTandRpi script](https://github.com/dzomaya/NUTandRpi){:target="_blank"} to install NUT Server to my Raspberry Pi.
-   1. Techno Tim's [NUTandRpi script instructions](https://technotim.live/posts/nut-server-script/){:target="_blank"} instructions and video are very helpful.
+   1. Techno Tim's [NUTandRpi script instructions](https://technotim.live/posts/nut-server-script/){:target="_blank"} instructions and video for using the script are very helpful.

+3. I relied on Zanshin Dojo's [Synology + Proxmox + NUT UPS](https://blog.zanshindojo.org/nut/){:target="_blank"} article to set up the Synology NAS as a NUT client.

-3. The [Network UPS Tools User Manual](https://networkupstools.org/docs/user-manual.chunked/index.html){:target="_blank"} is excellent but VERY detailed.
+4. The [Network UPS Tools User Manual](https://networkupstools.org/docs/user-manual.chunked/index.html){:target="_blank"} is excellent but VERY detailed.
 Watch Techno Tim's videos before you try to make sense of the docs!

-4. My [NUT Config File Reference](docs/nut-ups-monitor/nut-config-file-reference.md){:target="_blank"} page in this doc is my attempt to distill the NUT user manual into a quick reference for my use.
+5. My [NUT Config File Reference](docs/nut-ups-monitor/nut-config-file-reference.md){:target="_blank"} page in this doc is my attempt to distill the NUT user manual into a quick reference for my use.

 ---